0Vix/0vix-contracts/contracts/README.md

 # 0VIX Smart Contracts

-This repository contains the currently deployed versions of the 0VIX smart contracts.
+This repository contains the currently deployed versions of the protocol smart contracts.